| United States of America flag United States of America Making a difference, together.

 Video file

-The vital contribution from the United States enables UNHCR to realize its mandate to protect, assist, and seek solutions for refugees and displaced persons through programs, such as child protection resettlement, safeguarding individuals, education, cash assistance, biometric registration and statelessness prevention.
+With vital contributions that enable UNHCR to realize its mandate to protect, assist, and seek solutions for refugees and displaced persons through programs such as child protection, resettlement, livelihoods support, education, cash assistance, and statelessness prevention, the U.S. are an unwavering champion of solidarity toward those who are most in needs.

-In particular, U.S. investment in the Safe from the Start initiative underpins UNHCR’s ability to address the needs of women and girls at risk of gender-based violence (GBV) from the onset of a humanitarian emergency.
+In particular, their long-standing support for the Safe from the Start initiative has been instrumental in addressing the needs of women and girls at risk of gender-based violence (GBV) from the onset of a humanitarian emergency

-Both UNHCR and the United States share priorities in upholding accountability to affected populations, ensuring integrity and oversight of humanitarian responses, increasing efficiency and effectiveness of operations, and implementing the Grand Bargain and UN reforms.
+UNHCR and the United States share a common vision for upholding accountability to affected populations, ensuring integrity and oversight in humanitarian responses, and implementing the Grand Bargain and UN reforms.

 Total contributions in 2023 to date